Wheels or blades, ice or land, just grab the kids, strap on your skates, and glide! Here's where to go skating in Singapore.

 Rollerblading and rollerskating in Singapore

 Prefer to stay on solid ground?
 No problem!
-Although there are no more roller rinks in Singapore, there’s plenty of skate parks to do crazy tricks at or Singapore’s prettiest parks where you can admire the flowers as you zoom by.
+Although there are no more roller rinks in Singapore, there are plenty of skate parks to do crazy tricks at or Singapore’s prettiest parks where you can admire the flowers as you zoom by.
 Explore Singapore’s greenery in the comfort of your own set of wheels, or hire your gear from skate shops scattered around the island.

-3. Skateline
+2. Skateline

 Skateline offers inline skating lessons for beginners and even private lessons for families and friends.
-Sign up for its Learn to Skate program where your little ones (and you) can pick up over 30 skating skills across six levels.
+Sign up for its Learn to Skate program, where your little ones (and you) can pick up over 30 skating skills across six levels.
 Lessons are conducted by certified professionals, so you know you’re getting the best bang for your buck.
 Don’t miss the inline skating holiday camps for kids, either!

-Lessons at Pasir Ris and West Coast Park subject to appointment for private classes.
+Skateline, Bishan-Ang Mo Kio Park, 1380 Ang Mo Kio Avenue 1, Singapore 569930.
+Lessons at Pasir Ris and West Coast Park are subject to appointment for private classes.

-4. Inlinex
+3. Inlinex

 Rent a pair of inline skates from Inlinex and bring them anywhere in Singapore to skate.
 Rent is charged per hour or even a whole day.
-You can rent the full set including helmet, skates, and gear for $25 for one day.
+You can rent the full set, including helmet, skates, and gear, for $25 for one day.
 Remember to bring your IC or passport when you rent.
 On top of that, it also provides the biggest range of skating lesson packages.
 Parents, forgo the gym and get your primary cardio workout from Inlinex’s inline skating lessons!

-Inlinex, 362 Upper Paya Lebar Road #05-06, Singapore 534963
+Inlinex, #05-06, 362 Upper Paya Lebar Road, Singapore 534963

-6. EXIS
+4. EXIS

 EXIS, lessons held at locations including East Coast Park, Jurong Lake, and Sengkang Riverside Park

-7. HiRoller
+5. HiRoller

 Bring back the grooviness of the ’80s at HiRoller’s roller disco over at Pasir Ris.
 We’re talking roller or inline skating to the latest tunes and flashing disco lights.
 We’re here for this revival, and so are our kids!
 There’s also its skate academy, which offers training programmes for all ages ranging from beginner to competitive levels.
-Learn from its team of national inline skating athletes and certified instructors and you’ll be a-skatin’ in no time!
+Learn from its team of national inline skating athletes and certified instructors, and you’ll be a-skatin’ in no time!

-HiRoller Singapore, Market Square @ Downtown East, E!Hub Level 5, 1 Pasir Ris Close, Singapore 519599
+HiRoller Singapore, E!
+Hub Level 5, Market Square @ Downtown East, 1 Pasir Ris Close, Singapore 519599

-8. OneUpSkates
+6. OneUpSkates

 This is the place to be for all your skating needs!
 Apart from retailing rollerblades and skates, OneUpSkates also offers lessons – indoors, outdoors, private, and even skating camps.
 Enrol in a trial class before skating ahead to more lessons!
 Founded by members who are also passionate skaters and part-time instructors, you can rest assured that kiddies will receive the best skating training.
 The next Chris Haffey, hopefully?

-OneUpSkates, [email protected], 3 Ang Mo Kio Street 62 #02-13, Singapore 569139
+OneUpSkates, #02-13, LINK@AMK, 3 Ang Mo Kio Street 62, Singapore 569139

 Skateboarding and skate parks in Singapore